vincentlemstra/vincentlemstra/README.md

 ### And I fell in love with programming

-While doing tedious repetitive tasks in my last job, I reached for a programming solution (using Dynamo with Python scripts in Revit).
+While doing repetitive tasks in my last job, I reached for a programming solution (using Dynamo with Python scripts in Revit).
 And I loved it.
 So I decided to make a career switch.
+I started with following a Web Development Bootcamp [Winc Academy](https://www.wincacademy.nl/#).
+After that, I continued my learning path online through different resources.
+Below you will find some general info about me, my skills, and some of my work.

 * I'm based in The Netherlands.
 * I'm currently working on [Revit TypeCatalog Downloader](https://github.com/vincentlemstra/revit_downloader).